grgomrton/coyote-forms/EXAMPLES.md

 # Example - Triangle

-The next example is about non-discrete value field validation.
-The imagined form is intended to receive angles of a triangle.
+The next example is about non-discrete field validation.
+The imagined form is intended to set angles of a triangle.
 The angles must add up to 180.

 ## Custom inputs and regular expression matching

-The rule to be tested is whether the value of the three input fields add up to 180 degrees.
-In order to validate that, we will define a custom input - an input that is not connected to any fields.
+The rule to be tested is whether the sum of the three input fields equals 180.
+In order to validate that, we will define a custom input - an input that is not connected directly to any fields.
 See the following rule definition:

 ```json